 In 2008, the Georgia legislature adopted a comprehensive State Water Plan that lays out statewide policies, management practices and guidance for regional water planning in Georgia.
 In 2011, the Georgia Environmental Protection Division adopted regional water plans that were developed pursuant to the State Water Plan.
 Regional plans include resource assessments, estimates of current and future water needs and management practices.
-Pursuant to the State Water Plan, Georgia will consider the information contained in regional water plans when making water use permitting decisions under existing state law.
-Regional water plans are currently under review and were updated in 2016.
-In addition, the state water planning process may lead to new or revised regulations for water users in the future.
+Updated draft regional water plans have been developed and were issued for public notice and comment in 2017.
+Georgia will consider the information contained in regional water plans (including any updated plans) when making water use permitting decisions under existing state law.
+The state water planning process may lead to new or revised regulations for water users in the future.
 Because power generation is generally dependent on water usage, the regional water plans and any future regulations or other enforceable requirements developed in connection with the State Water Plan may have substantial effects on the operations of our facilities or future facilities that we construct or acquire.
 The impacts of future regulations or revisions to regional water plans on our facilities or future facilities cannot be determined at this time.

-On October 9, 2015, the U.S. Court of Appeals for the Sixth Circuit issued a stay of a final rule published jointly by EPA and the U.S. Army Corps of Engineers that revises the regulatory definition of waters of the U.S. for all Clean Water Act programs.
-The final rule would significantly expand the scope of federal jurisdiction under the Clean Water Act.
-Although the rule is not expected to have a substantial impact on our existing operations, it will likely increase permitting and regulatory requirements and costs associated with the siting and permitting of new facilities.
-This rule may be revised substantially by the executive branch, or it may be withdrawn.
-The ultimate impact of the rule will depend on the outcome of the litigation challenging its issuance, and the steps, if any that may be taken to revise or withdraw the regulation and cannot be determined at this time.
+In 2015, the U.S. Court of Appeals for the Sixth Circuit stayed a final rule published jointly by EPA and the U.S. Army Corps of Engineers that revised the regulatory definition of waters of the U.S. for all Clean Water Act programs.
+The final rule would have significantly expanded the scope of federal jurisdiction under the Clean Water Act.
+Although the rule was not expected to have a substantial impact on our existing operations, it would likely have increased permitting and regulatory requirements and costs associated with the siting and permitting of new facilities.
+In July 2017, EPA proposed a two-step process to address the stayed rule.
+The first step replaces the 2015 regulations that defined waters of the U.S. with those that were in effect prior to the 2015 rule.
+In the second step, EPA states that it will pursue a formal rulemaking to substantively re-evaluate the 2015 rule and may substantially revise that rule.
+We cannot determine the ultimate impact of the 2015 rule, any change to that rule or any litigation challenging that rule or any replacement rule at this time.